DinoChiesa/Apigee-CustomPolicy-EncryptedJWT/README.md

 ## Bugs

-* The policies support only RSA-OAEP-256 for a Key encryption algorithm.
+* The policies support only RSA-OAEP-256 and RSA-OAEP for Key encryption algorithms.
-* the GenerateEncryptedJwt does not considers `crit` header parameters
+* The GenerateEncryptedJwt does not consider `crit` header parameters
-* the VerifyEncryptedJwt does not provide a way to explicitly enforce values of `crit` header parameters
-* there is no "allowable clock skew" parameter for VerifyEncryptedJwt.